tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 These are some borderline formatting annoyances

 - Having more than one page for your resume.
 You should make your resume just one full page, as recommended by [Y Combinator](https://www.ycombinator.com/library/FB-writing-a-great-resume).
-I suggest that you conform to the current standards so that it is easier for the reader to process your resume cognitively.
 - Make sure every bullet point of yours looks full.
 Your bullet points should not end with one word on the next line.
 Aim to have the last line of the bullet point occupy at least 60% of the line.
 You might need to summarize or elaborate on your bullet points to achieve this.
 - Do not hyperlink entire sentences, especially with underline, bold and blue font.
 You might still want to make the hyperlink known it is a hyperlink.
-I recommended having [Github \| Demo] or [link] at the end of the line to direct interested readers.
+I recommended having [Github \| Demo] or [link] with no emphasis formatting at the end of the line to direct interested readers.
 - Inconsistent spaces between words.
 I understand there is a tradeoff between aligning the end of line by justifying text, and having consistent space between words.
 I would choose the latter.
-The latter is also not that visible if you are using a one-column resume template.
+You will be having many bullet points anyway, I do not think justifying text is going to make the resume neater.
 - Use of italics and underlining.
 (This is my opinion, I understand that Jake's resume uses italics.)
 Italics and underlining emphasize the words by making them hard to read.
 I do not like text that is hard to read.
 I would only use bold for emphasis and allcaps for headers.

 You can fix these formatting issues easily.